Waaal/BobaOS/doc/memoryManagement/paging.md

 Calculating with multiple pages is called a Page translation.

+But how does page translation solve our memory problem?
+Becuase on a 32bit system with 4GB of RAM and 4kb pages the page tables will still add ub to 4MB.
+But this time we can dynamically genearte more page tabels.
+Because we have one PD which holds other PT we only need min one PD and one PT.
+This is 8kb.
+With this 8kb we have 0x400000bytes of virtual ram.
+If the program needs more, we can dynmalically create more PT`s.

 ## 32 Bit 4KB

 | Level | Number | Entries | Name |